Information

 Monolift (2025)

-Monolift is a new technique for developing scalable cloud applications that prioritizes incremental adoption and support for legacy code.
-Instead of exposing a new framework for developers to adopt, Monolift refactors existing applications for scalability via a compiler pass, and synthesizes runtime instrumentation to dynamically manage the compiled application’s distribution in response to live performance metrics.Kamera (2025)
+Monolift is a compiler-based tool that simplifies the process of refactoring applications for scalability.
+Monolift’s approach prioritizes incremental adoption and direct support for legacy code: it automatically refactors existing applications into scalable, cloud-native architectures, and synthesizes runtime instrumentation to dynamically optimize the compiled application’s distribution in response to live performance metrics.Kamera (2025)

 Kamera is a deterministic simulation testing framework for Kubernetes control planes.
 Targeting platform engineering use cases, Kamera quickly diagnoses issues in custom control planes by tracing causality across controller reconciliations and the environmental events that trigger them.